 Community Supported Art (CSA)

-The 5th anniversary season of CSA contains the work of 9 artists previously featured and well-loved by shareholders.
+The fifth anniversary season of CSA contained the work of 9 artists previously featured and well-loved by shareholders.
 The artists are: painter Jennifer Davis (Season 1), painter Alex Kuno (Season 2), fabric artist Nou Ka Yang (Season 3), sculptor Aaron Dysart (Season 2), a collaboration between writer John Jodzio and painter Laura Andrews (Season 2), printmaker Amy Rice (Season 1), multimedia artist Kao Lee Thao (Season 2), ceramicist Ginny Sims (Season 5) and sculptor Karl Unnasch (Season 1).
-Shares are sold out – thank you!

 CSA is featured in the New York Times!

 “Rupam Sharan, a gastroenterologist, and his wife, Serena, heard about the program on public radio.
 “We’re interested in contemporary art, but haven’t started a collection yet,” Dr. Sharan said.
 “This is us getting our feet wet.””
 Read the full story here, and congrats to all our partners for building this movement of locally created and supported art!

 Interested in submitting work for the next season of CSA?
 Sign up for our newsletter and be one of the first to know when the call-for-work goes out: http://conta.cc/sb4anews.

 Over the last 20 years, Community Supported Agriculture (CSA) has become a popular way for consumers to buy seasonal food directly from local farms.
 With the same buy-direct, buy-local spirit in mind, mnartists.org and Springboard for the Arts created a similar endeavor to support local art, artists, and collectors.
 Community Supported Art is an exciting new model of art support and distribution that supports artists in the creation of new work and establishes relationships with local collectors and patrons.